 During restrictions, Bounce Back Recycling will continue with mattress and furniture collections.
 To ensure everyone’s safety, we will ask our customers to pay online (Paypal, bank transfer) and leave the furniture outside for collection.
 If you want to recycle your mattress call (091) 760 877 or send a message here.

-Deaf Enterprises is currently closed to the public.
-However, if you are interested in estimating work or scheduling a furniture repair or refurbishment job (for completion in February) you can get in touch with them via 021 4294111 or via [email protected].
+Deaf Enterprises in Cork is currently operating on a click and deliver basis.
+If you are interested in estimating work or scheduling a furniture repair or refurbishment job you can get in touch with them via 021 4294111 or via [email protected].

 Renew Enterprises remains open through all levels of COVID restrictions for bicycle, lawnmower and wheelchair repair services.
 Under level 5 restrictions, training courses are no longer taking place.
 However, they will run under Level 3 restrictions taking all Covid-19 precautions.
 If you would like to have a repair or service, please get in touch either by calling 089-2436006 or by booking via our website http://renewenterprises.ie/